Best Beach Chairs UK 2025

 Materials - Steel, polyester

-Pros - Well-constructed, easy setup
+Pros - Sturdy build, simple setup

-Cons - No cup holders and pockets
+Cons - Lacks accessories like cup holders

 Tommy Bahama Deluxe beach chair